ampproject/amphtml/build-system/tasks/e2e/README.md

 ```

 In the Node debugger, the `repl` global provides a reference to the test controller at `repl.controller`.
 To continue a test after using `repl`, call `repl.continue()` which will resolve the Promise returned by the `repl(this)` call and allow execution to continue past the `await`.

+### watch mode

+Debug tests in `watch` mode with the `--watch` flag.
+This will allow you to make changes to test files without having to rerun the `gulp e2e` task.